 A looked after child is a child who is in the care of a local authority in England or is being provided with accommodation by a local authority in England in the exercise of their social services functions (see definition in section 22(1) of the Children Act 1989).
 Adoption as under the Adoption and Children's Act 2002 (section 46).
-Child arrangement orders as defined in the Children Act 1989 (section 14A).
+Child arrangement orders as defined in the Children and Families Act 2014 (section 12).
+Special Guardianship Order as defined in the Children Act 1989 (section 14A).